Frequently Asked Questions

 What is the size of the swimming pool?

 The Olympic-size swimming pool is 50 meters long by 25 yards wide, with depths ranging from about 4 feet to 6.5 feet.

-Treadmills, elliptical cross-trainers, stairclimbers, upright and recumbent bicycles, free weights, dumbbells and barbell racks, seated rowing machines, incline/flat/utility benches, and equipment for the following types of exercises: bicep curls, tricep extensions, lateral raises, shoulder and chest press, torso rotation, back extension, pec fly/rear delt, abdomen workstation, leg extension and curls, seated leg curl and press, lat pulldowns, lat rowing, lat horizontal bench press, seated/standing shrug, and more!
+Treadmills, elliptical cross-trainers, stair climbers, upright and recumbent bicycles, free weights, dumbbells and barbell racks, seated rowing machines, incline/flat/utility benches, and equipment for the following types of exercises: bicep curls, triceps extensions, lateral raises, shoulder and chest press, torso rotation, back extension, pec fly/rear delt, abdomen workstation, leg extension and curls, seated leg curl and press, lat pulldowns, lat rowing, lat horizontal bench press, seated/standing shrug, and more!

-Yes, showers and lockers will be available to those using the Center.
+Yes, showers and lockers are available to those using the Center.

 No. The Student Life Center is for all students.
 It is not intended to be used only for athletes, but for all students--whether you are just looking for a study break, are participating in an intramural or club sport program, or are a student-athlete.

 Why is there a fee to use the Student Life Center?

 Fees are necessary to cover the expenses of operating a high-quality, first-class facility.
 The University was conscientious to keep the fee as low as possible so that the Center can operate effectively while still being affordable for students.
 The Financial Aid Office will be able to include it in students' budgets; by doing so, students who demonstrate financial need and apply for financial aid by the priority deadline should be awarded enough financial aid to cover the cost of the fee.

 Will I get to use the Student Life Center if I'm not a student?